The 5 phases of co-selling for rolling out your new tech partnership

 • On the call, the BDR confirmed details about their prospect’s tech stack, relevant stakeholders, and more with the tech partner’s onboarding CSM

-• The tech partner’s onboarding CSM offered to include Ometria as an integral part of their new customer’s recommended tech stack during their customer kickoff meeting
+• The tech partner’s onboarding CSM offered to include Ometria as an integral part of their new customer’s recommended tech stack during their customer kickoff

 • The BDR immediately shared how successful the call was with Ometria’s leadership team, and now more BDRs are asking the partnerships team for support!

-Phase #5: Introduce the “Pipeline Generation” Play
+Phase #5: Introduce the “pipeline generation” play

 As a result of Phase #4, your SDRs now have a working relationship with your tech partner, and vice versa.
 Your SDRs have learned more about the value of your integration and working with your tech partner.
 Now, you’re ready to engage your SDRs with your tech partner’s SDRs to sell to their mutual prospects together.